matrix8967/text-mainframe-computer-mirror/_posts/2020-06-13-Vocab-Encryption.md

 # **Encryption**

-Encryption are old as secrets themselves.
+Encryption is as old as secrets.
 Stated simply - to encrypt something means to hide or obscure it using a secret method.

 ## **Word Salad**